 Cloth Diaper Basics: How to ask for Cloth Diapers at your Baby Shower

-Cloth diapering is still very taboo here in America.
-There's a ton of misinformation around how to cloth diaper and the benefits of doing so.
-All of this lack of education or accessibility, can lead to a lack of support from your loved ones when you express an interest in cloth diapering your baby.
-We've been there.
-You're not alone.
+There is a ton of misinformation around how to cloth diaper and the benefits of doing so.
+All of this lack of education and accessibility, can lead to a lack of support from your loved ones when you express an interest in cloth diapering your baby.

 Let's start with how to ask for cloth diapers at your baby shower.

 The most important thing is to make it easy for your friends and family to shop for cloth diapers for you.
 Your aunt can't just pop into walmart and grab a set of pocket diapers off the shelf—you're going to have to guide her in the right direction.
-We LOVE babylist.com.
-(This is not sponsored, we just really like the format.
-We used it for our own registry.)
+We recommend babylist.com.

 Babylist.com allows you to add items from any website to one singular registry.
-This means, you can add things like baby soap and toys from target, books from amazon and diapers from your favorite work-at-home-mom shops, like Kinder Cloth Diaper Co.
+This means, you can add things like baby soap and toys from target, books from that mom and pop bookshop you love so much and diapers from your favorite family run shops, like Kinder Cloth Diaper Co.
 By adding specific diapers to your registry, your shower guests will be more inclined to purchase them for you.

 In addition to making it easy for your friends and family to shop for cloth diapers for you, here are a few extra tips for asking for cloth at your baby shower.

 1. Be vocal.
 Start spreading the news early on that you're going to be using cloth diapers.
 Post about it on social.
 Share how excited you are about your decision.
 I found that sharing my interest with my close friends and family let them know that I was serious.
-And it gave me the opportunity to tell them that I didn't want disposables as gifts.
+And it gave me the opportunity to tell them that I didn't want disposables as gifts and it gave them the opportunity to ask questions and learn about modern cloth diapers.

 This short note shares your intentions and thanks them for their support.
 Really setting the expectation that if they do support you, they'll honor your request and not bring disposables to the shower.